nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 	- Man alone on Mars.
 Solitude is beautiful.
 - The Office
 	- An American Workplace & Hilarious Staff With Eccentricities.

+### Exercise 3
+Select of of them
+	maybe the one for which the sentence came easiest write the structure of the text
+		maximum 5 lines of five words in each line

+- The Martian
+-